OopsRyan/advanced-programming-elements/pythonic-ways.md

 This layout is especially useful because all of the blocks work together in intuitive ways.
 For example, if an exception gets raised in the `else` block while rewriting the result data, the `finally` block will still run and close the file handle.

+1. The `try/finally` compound statement lets you run **cleanup** code regardless of whether exceptions were raised in the `try` block.
+2. The `else` block helps you *minimize the amount of code in `try` blocks* and *visually distinguish the success case* from the `try/except` blocks.
+3. An `else` block can be used to perform additional actions after a successful `try` block but before common cleanup in a `finally`blcok.